liviumo/trestle-example/md_ex-cd/EC-Pol-AC-Auth/ex-prof/AC.2.1.10.md

 <!-- Note that the list of rules under ### Rules: is read-only and changes will not be captured after assembly to JSON -->

-Req CP.9.1 is implemented using the Disaster Recovery procedure for Cloud Storage component.
+Req AC.2.1.10 is implemented properly using the Access control and authentication procedure for EC-Pol-AC-Auth component.

 ### Implementation Status: implemented